consoledotdev/home/content/tools/website-monitoring.md

 Cipher grading, security header analysis, virus/malware, domain authority and Alexa Traffic Rank.
-These are useful to give an overall picture of the website health but are more of a bonus than the kind of functionality developers might normally be looking for in a monitoring tool.
+These are useful to give an overall picture of the website health but are more of a bonus than the kind of functionality developers might normally be looking for in a monitoring service.

 {{< div--close >}}